NASA, SpaceX Crew-1 launch: What you need to know about the historic mission

 It's also a huge step in bringing spaceflight back to US soil.
 From the end of the Space Shuttle program in 2011 up until the Demo-2 mission that sent two NASA astronauts to the ISS aboard a Crew Dragon earlier this year, NASA has relied on Russian Soyuz spacecraft to shuttle its astronauts to orbit.

-Demo-2 was considered a successful demonstration of Crew Dragon and NASA looks at Crew-1 as the first official crew rotation mission since the retirement of the Shuttle.
+Demo-2 was considered a successful demonstration of Crew Dragon and NASA looks at Crew-1 as the first official crew rotation mission from US shores since the retirement of the Shuttle.

 "It's exciting, especially with Crew-1 being the first time we've ever put four people on a space capsule ever, as humans, like that's pretty cool," explained NASA's Anthony Vareha, the lead flight director for the mission.
 "It's also the longest mission of a crewed US capsule ever."